 To address individuals and families with special needs the County of Lexington partners with a variety of organizations to support access to housing, services, and job training.
-During Program Year 2015 this included funding for Goodwill Industries to provide industry specific job training .
-Funding for the Irmo Chapin Recreation Commission's Afternoon Adventures Program continued in PY 2015.
+During Program Year 2016 funding continued for the Irmo Chapin Recreation Commission's Afternoon Adventures Program.
 This program provided a new resource for Chapin families with children with disabilities, as no such program currently exists in the area.
 Afternoon Adventures offers these families affordable afterschool care that can accommodate each child's special needs in a safe and nurturing environment.
-In addition, a Sensory Room was constructed for children with sensory processing disorders to provide a calming environment.
+In addition, the Sensory Room constructed in PY 15 serves the community for children with sensory processing disorders to provide a calming environment.